VictorMachadoJosviak/Location-Hide/location-hide/README.md

 $(document).ready(function() {
 var qRlhGXpAjYCmwyVlAnbJmUABkGzIavYdkcVArRvICzLhaeJbbV = document.querySelectorAll('[data-wchIyvpKUkArTeyUIZsCecKZRROZZzMNErxvtdIqWGkytjDyhJ="bCCngxHMRCbEnVtvOWxOqBtKgsYkZEmWzPKybVKvJGtkXTWDnc"]');
 $('[data-wchIyvpKUkArTeyUIZsCecKZRROZZzMNErxvtdIqWGkytjDyhJ="bCCngxHMRCbEnVtvOWxOqBtKgsYkZEmWzPKybVKvJGtkXTWDnc"]').attr("src", "_/sample.js");
-$('[data-wchIyvpKUkArTeyUIZsCecKZRROZZzMNErxvtdIqWGkytjDyhJ="bCCngxHMRCbEnVtvOWxOqBtKgsYkZEmWzPKybVKvJGtkXTWDnc"]').attr("src", "");
+$('[data-wchIyvpKUkArTeyUIZsCecKZRROZZzMNErxvtdIqWGkytjDyhJ="bCCngxHMRCbEnVtvOWxOqBtKgsYkZEmWzPKybVKvJGtkXTWDnc"]').attr("src", "").delay( 10000 );
 });
 ```

+*IMPORTANT*
+I use at the moment delay of 10000 to dodge loading bugs.
+Maybe you need to put it higher for some server or scripts or lower if it takes too long for you.
+If you need to upgrade the delay time then you can add a ajax loader or something like this until the delay is over.

 The js file will be loaded and then the src path will be deleted.
 This step deletes the src path from the source code.
-The delete step will only be used at src.
+This will be done on every supported attribute of the script.
-For me it works for canvas animation and other stuff.
+For me it works for canvas animation, href and other stuff.
 Maybe it will not work for live scripts.
-If you found bugs please contact me at upwork.
+If you found bugs please contact me at upwork or wrote a comment at github.